Thomas Scott House (Greensboro, North Carolina)

-Thomas Scott House is a historic home located near Greensboro, Guilford County, North Carolina.
+Thomas Scott House is an historic home located near Greensboro, Guilford County, North Carolina.
 It was built about 1821, and consists of the brick, two-story, single-pile main block and a frame rear ell.
 It features a three-part corbeled brick cornice at the roofline.
 Also on the property are two contributing frame outbuildings.

 It was listed on the National Register of Historic Places in 1984.